-Except as described below, Federated Hermes does not share customer information or disclose any Confidential Information about you.
+Except as described below, Federated Hermes does not share or disclose client, customer, or shareholder Personal Information.
 If you decide to close your account(s) or become an inactive customer, we will continue to follow these privacy policies and practices.

-Federated Hermes will not disclose Confidential Information, including account numbers, access numbers or access codes for deposit or transaction accounts to any nonaffiliated third party for use in telemarketing, direct mail or other marketing purposes.
+Federated Hermes will not disclose Personal Information, including account numbers, access numbers, or access codes for deposit or transaction accounts to any nonaffiliated third party for use in telemarketing, direct mail, or other marketing purposes.

-Federated Hermes limits the sharing of Confidential Information about you with financial or non-financial companies or other entities, including companies affiliated with Federated Hermes, and other, nonaffiliated third parties, to the following:
+Federated Hermes limits the sharing of Personal Information about you with financial and non-financial companies or other entities, including companies affiliated with Federated Hermes, and other, nonaffiliated third parties, to the following:

-- Information that is necessary and required to process a transaction or to service a customer relationship.
-For example, with a company that provides account record keeping services or proxy services to shareholders. - Information that is required or permitted by law.
+- Personal Information that is necessary and required to process a transaction or to service a client, customer, or shareholder relationship.
+For example, sharing Personal Information with a company that provides account recordkeeping services or proxy services to shareholders. - Personal Information that is required or permitted by law.
 For example, to protect you against fraud or with someone who has a legal or beneficial interest, such as your power of attorney, or in response to a subpoena. - Some or all of the information described above with companies that perform joint marketing or other services on our behalf.
-For example, with the financial intermediary (bank, investment advisor, or broker-dealer) through whom you purchased Federated Hermes products or services, or with providers of joint marketing, legal, accounting or other professional services. - In addition, Federated Hermes may share customer data (which may include anonymized Confidential Information) with third-party vendors, which are subject to confidentiality obligations, that offer sales data and analytics services.
-These services may include operational assistance, transaction processing and assisting with sales and marketing efforts.
+For example, with the financial intermediary (bank, investment advisor, or broker-dealer) through whom you purchased Federated Hermes products or services, or with providers of joint marketing, legal, accounting or other professional services. - Personal Information (which may include anonymized Personal Information) with third-party vendors that offer Federated Hermes sales data and analytics services, which vendors are subject to confidentiality obligations.
+These services may include operational assistance, transaction processing, and assisting with sales and marketing efforts.

-Notwithstanding any other provision of this policy, for the avoidance of doubt, nothing herein prevents reporting possible violations of federal law or regulation to any governmental agency or entity, or making other disclosures, protected under the whistleblower provisions of federal law or regulation.
-However, the protections provided for

-Confidential Information under state and federal privacy rules are not superseded by the federal whistleblower rules.
-As a result, the release of Confidential Information, even to a government agency or entity, remains protected under state and federal privacy rules, and could be considered a violation of federal privacy rules, until the SEC or other government entity specifically request the Confidential Information to support a claim made by the whistleblower.
+Notwithstanding any other provision of this Privacy Notice, for the avoidance of doubt, nothing herein prevents reporting possible violations of federal law or regulation to any governmental agency or entity or making other disclosures protected under the whistleblower provisions of federal law or regulation.
+However, the protections provided for Personal Information under state and federal privacy law is not superseded by the federal whistleblower rules.
+As a result, the release of Personal Information, even to a government agency or entity, remains protected under state and federal privacy rules, and could be considered a violation of federal privacy rules, until the SEC or other government entity specifically request the Personal Information to support a claim made by the whistleblower.